 ID documents (usually a passport or UK driving license)

 Proof of address (eg, utility bills or credit card bills)

 A gift letter.
-If you’re getting deposit help, the lender needs to know it is a gift (not a loan), and that the giver won’t part own the home.
+If you are getting deposit help, the lender needs to know it is a gift (not a loan), and that the person gifting you the money will not part own the home.

 Can you afford a mortgage?

 Before applying for a mortgage you should know if the lender will take you, there are a host of calculators that can assist you to some degree but here are some basics to get an understanding of if you are mortgage ready yourself.